William Honyman, Lord Armadale: Orkney

 Despite his judicial career, Honyman actively excised his political strength in Orkney.
 The Kerse control of Scottish parliamentary seats was being challenged by Henry Dundas (later Lord Melville), and in the 1780s the Honymans transferred their support to Henry Dundas.
 In 1790, William Honyman helped secure the election in Orkney of John Balfour, who defeated Sir Lawrence's son Thomas in a contested election.

 By the 1796 election, Honyman hoped that his son Robert, then only 15 years old, would take the seat when he was old enough.
 After prolonged negotiations with Balfour, Honyman installed his half-brother Commander Robert to keep it in the family until young Robert was eligible.

 Despite growing challenges to Honyman's hegemony, young Robert (by now a 25-year-old Major in the 93rd Foot) was returned for Orkney in 1806.
 However, shortly after his election the new MP was promoted to Lieutenant-Colonel in the 18th Foot, and never voted or spoke in the House of Commons.
 By the 1807 election, Honyman supported the election of his rival Malcolm Laing.
 Laing's health declined, and at the 1812 election Honyman's rivals divided, allowing the election of Honyman's younger son Richard (Robert having died of fever in Jamaica in 1808).
 However, his rivals met in February 1818 and agreed to combine against the Honymans.
 Thereafter, the Orkney seat was alternated between the Balfour, Dundas and Laing families.

+He also had some influence in the Parliamentary Burgh of Kirkwall, albeit less than Laing.